Hohenems

 Hohenems (High Alemannic: Ems) is a town in the Austrian state of Vorarlberg in the Dornbirn district.
 It lies in the middle of the Austrian part of the Rhine valley.
-With a population of 15,200, it is the fifth largest municipality in Vorarlberg.
+With a population of 16,946, it is the fifth largest municipality in Vorarlberg and currently has the fastest population growth in the state.
 Hohenems' attractions include a Renaissance palace dating back to the 16th century, a Jewish history museum, and the old town center.

 Geography

 The town is located at 432 m above sea level, about 16 km south of Lake Constance.
 Hohenems extends for 5.5 km from north to south and 8.2 km from west to east.
 Its total area is 29 km², of which 42% is covered with forest.
 The oxbow lake of the river Rhine in the west, forming the border of Austria as well as EU to Switzerland, and the mountainside in the east is at the narrowest point of the Austrian Rhine valley.
 The Schlossberg ("castle mountain"), elevation 740 m, offers a distinctive backdrop to the town center.

 Hohenems is divided into the neighborhoods of Markt (centre), Oberklien and Unterklien (north), Hohenems-Reute (east), Schwefel (south) and Herrenried (west).
 It is surrounded by six other communities, Lustenau and Dornbirn in the Dornbirn district (north and east), Fraxern, Götzis and Altach in the Feldkirch district (south) and Diepoldsau in the Swiss canton St. Gallen (west).